This page is part of the Peake STUDIES website

 Click on the image to see the full cover of this book.

 Peter Winnington’s study, The Voice of the Heart: the working of Mervyn Peake’s imagination, was also published on 3rd October 2006 (by Liverpool University Press, distributed by Chicago University Press in the USA).
-It is available in both hardback and paperback.
+It was available in both hardback and paperback.
+It is now out of print.
+Peter Winnington has a few spare copies.

 Tom Shippey (Professor, Walter J. Ong Chair of Humanities, at St Louis University) writes: